Edb83/moose-juice/TESTING.md

 Bug 12: sorting products by rating worked fine in mySQL but not in Postgres, appearing to order by nulls first
 Solution: using F function with nulls_last=True as argument in separate conditional for sortkey == 'average_rating'

-Bug 13: in Postgres orders are somtimes saved twice and have no grand total attached to them
+Bug 13: orders somtimes saved twice and have no grand total attached to them
-Solution: caused by webhook not being able to find order due to mismatching grand_total following discount applied in cart.
-Solved by including points_redeemed at point of order form save so that grand_total could be calculated properly
+Solution: caused by webhook not being able to find order due to mismatching grand_total (following discount applied in cart).
+Solved by checking discount_applied session at point of order_form save and including points_redeemed so that grand_total can be calculated properly

 Bug 14: static files not loading
 Solution: add STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles') to settings.py